New vehicle prices may vary depending on location due to a range of factors, including state-specific taxes, levies, and regulations.

 No. A Toyota HEV can only operate in electric mode when petrol is in the tank.

-The life of a HEV and its traction battery will vary depending on usage and environmental factors.
-For HEVs bought before 1 January 2019, we’ll cover your Hybrid Electric traction battery for eight years from date of first delivery or 160,000km, whichever comes first.
-For HEVs bought after 1 January 2019, we’ll cover your Hybrid Electric traction battery for up to 10 years, provided you undertake your annual inspection as part of routine maintenance according to the vehicle logbook.
+The life of a Hybrid Electric Vehicle and a Hybrid Electric traction battery varies based on usage and environmental factors.
+For HEVs bought before 1 January 2019, you’ll get eight years or 160,000km of coverage for your Hybrid Electric traction battery from the date of first delivery.
+For HEVs bought after 1 January 2019, you’ll get up to 10 years of coverage for your Hybrid Electric traction battery, provided you undertake your annual inspection as part of routine maintenance as suggested by the vehicle logbook.

 No. HEVs can come with different drivetrains such as All-Wheel Drive and Front-Wheel Drive systems.
 These vary in size, power output and other performance factors depending on the model.

 A PHEV automatically manages the switch between EV and Hybrid modes for you.
-It prioritises electric power when the battery has charge, especially at lower speeds or for short trips, and seamlessly engages the petrol engine when the battery runs low, or for longer journeys.
+It prioritises electric power when the battery has sufficient charge, and seamlessly engages the petrol engine when needed.
 This ensures the most efficient use of energy without the driver needing to do anything.

-To get the most from a PHEV, regular charging unlocks its best benefits – longer drives in quiet EV mode, lower running costs, and fewer trips to the petrol station.
+To get the most from a PHEV, regular charging unlocks its best benefits – supporting electric driving for shorter commutes and fewer trips to the petrol station.
 But don’t worry if charging isn’t always possible.
-A PHEV can still run on its petrol engine, just like a Hybrid Electric Vehicle (HEV), so you can refuel at any service station and keep going as usual.
+A PHEV can still run on its petrol engine, just like a conventional Hybrid Electric Vehicle (HEV), so you can refuel at any service station and keep going as usual.

 Charging a PHEV is as simple as charging a smartphone, and you don't necessarily need to install special hardware in your home to get started.
 As long as you have access to a standard power outlet near where you normally park at home, you can use the supplied Mode 2 portable charger (also known as a '3-pin' charger) to top up the battery.
 For extra peace of mind, added convenience and a faster charge, you can also opt to install a dedicated AC home charger.